 Specific reserves are reserves required in connection with the credit classification of a loan.
 They are created for individual credit facilities as well as for a consolidated group of credit facilities.
-The minimum reserve requirements depend on the classification of the loan as follows: Normal loans 0%; Special Mention loans 2%; Sub-standard loans 15%; Doubtful loans 50%; and Unrecoverable 100%.
 Specific reserve requirements take into account the classification of the loan as well as the guarantees provided by the borrowers to secure such loans.
 Guarantees are calculated at present value in accordance with the requirements established by banking regulations.

 Banks may create their own financial models to determine the amount of the specific reserves, subject to the approval of the Superintendency of Banks.
-In any event, the internal financial models must comply with the aforementioned minimum specific reserve requirements and the following minimum requirements: Special Mention loans 2%; Sub-standard loans 15%; Doubtful loans 50%; and Unrecoverable 100%.
+In any event, the internal financial models must comply with the minimum specific reserve requirements and the following minimum requirements: Special Mention loans 2%; Sub-standard loans 15%; Doubtful loans 50%; and Unrecoverable 100%.
 Compliance with regulations on loan classification and loan loss reserves are monitored by the Superintendency of Banks through reports, as well as on- and off-site examinations.